HOW MUCH IS YOUR TRUCK ACCIDENT INJURY WORTH?

 Truck Accident Lawyers in California Who Will Fight For You

 America relies on its trucking industry for the transportation of billions of goods every year.
 Unfortunately, millions of big rigs on the roads mean danger to other motor vehicle drivers.
-Large trucks sharing congested highways in Los Angeles have led to thousands of fatal accidents over the years.
+Large trucks sharing congested highways in California counties like San Diego, San Francisco, Los Angeles, Riverside, and Sacramento have led to thousands of fatal accidents over the years.
 In one year alone, 4,050 large trucks were in fatal accidents with other vehicles around the nation.

 Another 87,000 large trucks were involved in injury crashes.
 Proper care and attention from those in the industry could have prevented most, if not all, of these deaths and injuries.